mariocraft987/bark-coding/.github/ISSUE_TEMPLATE/feature_suggestion.md

 ---
 name: Feature suggestion
-about: Suggest a Feature to Bark.
+about: Suggest a Feature for Bark.
 title: ''
 labels: enhancement
 assignees: ''